Questions About Veterinary?

 Our hours are Monday through Friday, 7:00am to 6:00pm.

 Please call us if you know you're running late - otherwise, we'll call you as closing time draws near, and will charge a "late pickup" fee after 15 minutes past close.
-If you're going to be more than 30 minutes late for pickup, or if we're unable to reach you, on Monday/Wednesday/Friday when Kenwood Animal Hospital closes at 6pm, we will board your dog overnight and give him or her a meal before settling in for the night.
-On Tuesday/Thursdays, when Kenwood Animal Hospital regularly closes at 8pm, we're happy to short term board your dog for an hour or two, allowing you that extra window of time to get back to pick up your pup.
+If you're going to be more than 30 minutes late for pickup, or if we're unable to reach you, Kenwood Animal Hospital regularly closes at 8pm.
+We're happy to short term board your dog for an hour or two, allowing you that extra window of time to get back to pick up your pup.

 Reservations are recommended in order to ensure a space in the playgroup, but are not required.
 Currently there is no cancellation policy in effect.